davidjbradshaw/eslint-config-adjunct/README.md

 ### Prettier

-If prettier is installed, any rules that may conflict with setting in prettier will be disabled.
+If prettier is installed, any rules that may conflict with setting in Prettier will be disabled.
+The plugin should read you Prettier config from your projects route.

 - [eslint-config-prettier]()
 - [eslint-plugin-prettier]()

-The Prettier pluging should read you Prettier config from your projects route.

 ### Test Libraries